antaldaniel/opencollections-manual/README.md

 Version 0.2.2 (2024.08.17.)
 Version 0.2.3 (2024.08.23.)
 Small improvements.
 Version 0.2.31 (2024.09.13.)
 Small improvements.
 Version 0.2.32 (2024.10.10.)
 First steps in Wikidata and Wikibase; example with translations.
+Glossary added.

 ## Source text of the chapters